 We should change our minds.
 This is how the good news [gospel] of Jesus Christ was heralded.

-Consider reading the other papers by this author, such as “Israel-racism”, “Mixing Old and New”, and so on, checking in your Bible what God’s Word says.
-The paper entitled “Baptism”, for instance, read with this, should clear up misunderstandings on Eph 4:5.
+Consider reading the other meditations by this author, such as “Israel-racism”, “Mixing Old and New”, and so on, checking in your Bible what God’s Word says.
+The meditation entitled “Baptism”, for instance, read with this, should clear up misunderstandings on Eph 4:5.
 You might also consider “Who is Jesus Christ”, by this author, if you will.
 Where you find this author wrong in Scripture, please correct him at email@example.com.

 May you enter His rest [peace of mind that transcends all understanding] right now, right here.